UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-project-intro.md

 - "How can I manage my projects in R?"
 objectives:
 - To be able to create self-contained projects in RStudio
-- To be able to use git from within RStudio
 keypoints:
 - "Use RStudio to create and manage projects with consistent layout."
 - "Treat raw data as read-only."
 - "Treat generated output as disposable."
 - "Separate function definition and application."
-- "Use version control."
 source: Rmd
 ---